 Galaxy Watch / Galaxy Watch Active

 Samsung improved its wireless audio game in 2019 with the launch of the Galaxy Buds, it’s new wireless earbuds.
 The company later released an improved version of the earbuds called the Galaxy Buds+ in 2020.
+It’s also set to launch the Galaxy Buds Live in 2020 which will feature an all-new design and perhaps even active noise cancellation.

 In addition to its smartwatches that provide a robust suite of health and fitness tracking features, Samsung also offers dedicated fitness trackers under its Galaxy Fit lineup.
 These are more affordable options for customers who don’t necessarily need a smartwatch but are willing to purchase a fitness tracker.